enricllagostera/p5.beholder/README.md

    ```
    - OR you can download the file from [here](https://unpkg.com/beholder-detection@1.3.1/dist/beholder-detection.js) and add it to your project.
 2. Include the `b5` script in your HTML.
-   - You can include it directly from UNPKG:
+   - (**SOON, but not yet**) You can include it directly from UNPKG:
    ```html
    <script src="https://unpkg.com/p5.b5@0.01/dist/p5.b5.min.js"></script>
    ```
-   - OR download the file from [here](https://unpkg.com/p5.b5@0.01/dist/p5.b5.min.js) and add it to your project.
+   - OR download the file from [here](https://raw.githubusercontent.com/enricllagostera/p5.b5/main/dist/p5.b5.min.js) and add it to your project.

 After these two steps, the `b5` object should be ready to use from within your sketch.